Rewards Center

 For most eligible foreign workers in China, the best option is usually the one that keeps the transfer lawful, document-ready, and easy to repeat.
 In practice, that often means choosing between a traditional bank path and a regulated transfer platform based on your case, your destination, and how much process support you need.

-A traditional bank can still be the better fit when the user prefers branch handling, the case is less standard, or the transfer is more comfortable in a bank-led workflow.
-The right answer is usually about fit, not category alone.
+3. A traditional bank can still be the better fit when the user prefers branch handling, the case is less standard, or the transfer is more comfortable in a bank-led workflow.

 How Foreigners in China Should Compare Their Options